tvjames/govpack/readme.md

 *all YO data is belong to us*

-govpack is a tool to help download and explore all the CKAN datasets govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely
+govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely